-For specific information about COVID-19 refer to the on PAL, which brings together key operational information for schools.
-Schools can also refer to the on the Department's website for information and updates.
+For specific information about COVID-19 refer to the COVID-19 – School Operations Advice on PAL, which brings together key operational information for schools.
+Schools can also refer to the COVID-19 provided by the Victorian Government.

 The purpose of this policy is to protect the health of the school community and help students manage their own personal hygiene routines.

 - Schools have a responsibility to provide appropriate hand hygiene consumables (for example, soap, hand dryer) to support the personal hygiene routines of students.

 - The cost of school consumables such as soap is provided for in the cash component of the Student Resource Package (SRP).

 - Strategies and actions that schools can undertake to help students manage their own personal hygiene routines include: